 Naturally we all came up with different systems2Ben Eater decided to side-step the issue by drawing the shapes directly onto the screen.
 Cam Christensen came up with a coordinate system with two axes that formed a 60° angle and he convinced Emily Eisenberg to use the same system.
 Justin Helps used a vertex-based coordinate system (rather than piece-based) that made rotation and reflection easy, but collision detection super hard..
 I went with a system that used two perpendicular axes, with the origin at the bottom left.

 I had a problem though.
 Once I manually input a piece into this coordinate system, I needed to rotate and reflect that piece into 12 different alignments.
 Reflection was easy, but despite my best efforts, I couldn’t figure out how to rotate the pieces programmatically once they were placed into my grid.

-After smashing my head against the problem for an hour and getting nowhere, I gave up[^3] and manually inputted the three rotations necessary for each piece (all the other alignments could be expressed as reflections of those rotations).
+After smashing my head against the problem for an hour and getting nowhere, I gave up3 Emily, however, was able to easily figure out rotation and manually inputted the three rotations necessary for each piece (all the other alignments could be expressed as reflections of those rotations).

 Now I just had to write the logic to try every possible placement of the pieces, but I was behind.

 Ben Eater had already finished his solver and it was churning away.
 His solver didn’t do any pruning of the search space though (and took some time to check each placement), so he estimated that the solver would finish in around 2 years.
 I felt good about my chances of finding a solution before then.

 To try and be a little faster I added in some logic to skip large parts of the search space where possible.
 This worked by laying down a piece at a time, and only trying the other ones if there were no collisions.

 For example, first my program would lay down Piece A somewhere.
 If Piece A collided with a wall, my program would not try laying down Piece B yet, but would instead move Piece A somewhere else.